Skip to content

 If you believe the charge is legitimate:

-Contact your customer directly to confirm they authorized the payment.
-Log into your Merchant Portal and review dispute details.
 If a formal chargeback has already been filed, do not issue a refund through Floorzap.
+A refund will not cancel the chargeback and may result in a double loss (the refunded amount plus the chargeback).
 Instead, prepare to respond to the chargeback through the Merchant Portal with supporting documentation.

 If you believe it may be fraud:

 Before issuing a refund, first confirm in your Merchant Portal that a chargeback has not already been initiated.
-Issuing a refund after a chargeback is filed will not stop the chargeback and may result in a double loss.
-If no chargeback has been filed, you may consider issuing a proactive refund.
-A proactive refund can help you avoid a chargeback fee and prevent a negative mark on your merchant account.
+Issuing a refund after a chargeback is filed will not stop the dispute process and may increase your financial exposure.

 If you have already ordered materials: contact <payments-support@floorzap.com> before issuing a refund.